vidakris/flatwrm2/README.md

 The code was developed using <a href="https://keras.io">Keras</a>: a deep learning API built on Tensorflow.

+There are separate weight files available for Kepler and TESS data (see below).
+If you just need a large, vetted catalog of stellar flares, you can use the <a href="https://zenodo.org/records/14179313">database</a> from TESS flares from the paper <a href="https://ui.adsabs.harvard.edu/abs/2024arXiv241212989S/abstract"><i>Stellar flare morphology with TESS across the main sequence</i></a>.

 ## Installation

 The code depends on the following packages: